likhith1542/shell_7_foundation_Java_Spring/README.md

 Streamline Solutions Inc. - Optimizing Software Deployment

 # **Problem Statement:**
-Implementing a Seamless CI/CD Workflow for a Spring Boot Application using Azure Boards, Azure, Git, Maven, Docker, Github, Github Actions
+Implementing a Seamless CI/CD Workflow for a Spring Boot Application using Azure Boards, Azure, Git, Maven, Docker, Github, Github Action

 # **Background:**
 Streamline Solutions Inc. is a dynamic technology company specializing in cutting-edge software solutions.
 The company is developing a sophisticated Java Spring Boot application designed to revolutionize user experience.
 To ensure a swift and error-free software deployment process, Streamline Solutions is seeking to establish an efficient Continuous Integration and Continuous Deployment (CI/CD) workflow.